-The St. John's School Board accepts it has a responsibility to protect the physical and financial resources of St. John's School.
+The Board accepts it has a responsibility to protect the physical and financial resources of St. John's School.
 The Board understands that the possibility of theft or fraud cannot be entirely eliminated.
 The Principal is therefore required to show there are in place safeguards and robust, clear procedures to minimise the risk of either event.

-Therefore the Principal and the Board will ensure that:
+Therefore, the Principal and the Board will ensure that: